 Unpacking FastHTML Databases

-The article explores the complexities and nuances of the FastHTML framework, emphasizing its layered architecture built on Python and Starlette.
-It discusses the challenges of adapting to new conventions while developing a Pythonic API wrapper, highlighting the importance of understanding evolving frameworks for effective web development.
+I explore the complexities of the FastHTML framework and its layered architecture, built on Python and Starlette.
+I discuss the challenges of adapting to new conventions while developing a Pythonic API wrapper and highlight the importance of understanding evolving frameworks for effective web development.
+I also delve into the intricacies of FastHTML's database features, including table creation, persistence, and user data management, emphasizing the importance of understanding these concepts for building robust web applications.

 I dove deep into FastHTML building a framwork on a framwork on a framework, as Pipulate is built on FastHTML which is built on Starlette, which is built on Python (built on C, and so on).
 That sounds risky and fragile, but it’s the smallest price of getting back into web development that I could find, and that requires a lot of buy-in.
 This article is quite literally about unpacking the database components of that buy-in, and why it’s worth taking up as a new thing in my 50s that I think will last for the rest of my life.